Did you know that journaling can help you find your life purpose?

 Journal prompts also save you time, as they lay the question or thinking exercise out for you so that you can avoid all the guess-work, and they save you stress, confusion and frustration.

-This is why I recommend using journal prompts so vehemently in my journaling course, Master Your Mindset With Journaling.
+This is why I recommend using journal prompts so vehemently with my journaling workbook, Master Your Mindset With Journaling.

 It’s been nothing short of life-changing for me.